karolina269/react-weather-app/README.md

 # React Weather App

-Shows current weather from IMGW
+Shows current weather from IMGW.
 Includes searchbar, compares temperatures to average

 ### How to run the application: